The image on the right (click on it to expand) is from a slide deck presentation of mine on the history of noncompete regulation.

 For the 200-plus-year period that noncompetes have been regulated in the United States (i.e., since at least as early as 1811), noncompetes have been the province of state regulation, and all fifty states have made policy decisions that make sense for their citizens and their economies.
 Forty-seven states permit noncompetes to be used, albeit to a greater or lesser extent, as determined to be necessary to protect companies from certain types of unfair competition.

 Only three states ban employee noncompetes: California (since 1872, see Edwards v.
 Arthur Andersen LLP, 44 Cal.
 4th 937, 945 (2008)); North Dakota (since 1865—before North Dakota was even a state, see Werlinger v.
 Mut.
 Serv.
 Cas.
 Ins.
 Co., 496 N.W.2d 26 (N.D.
 1993)); and Oklahoma (since 1890—before Oklahoma was a state, see Brandon Kemp, “Noncompetes in Oklahoma Mergers and Acquisitions,” 88 Okla.
 B.J.
 128, 128 (2017)).
-Contrary to frequent confusion, although Montana has language similar to the other three states, that language has been interpreted, at least since 1985, to not ban employee noncompete agreements.
+Contrary to frequent confusion, although Montana has language similar to the other three states, that language has been interpreted, at least since sometime between 2008 and 2012, to not ban employee noncompete agreements.
 See Montana allows noncompetes!
 (Only California, Oklahoma, and North Dakota don’t.).
 Similarly, although Michigan once had a ban (enacted in 1905 with similar language), the ban was repealed effective as of 1985.

 States Start to Reevaluate Their Noncompete Laws